 Introduction

 Science depends on a communication system.
 The internet and the web provide the infrastructure and tools to support that communicative system.
 Yet despite the fact that they have played a major role as a communicative system in the last thirty years, the internet and the web have not truly changed how peer-reviewed publishing works.
-Instead, journals continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, mostly work through email and online systems that manage the peer review and publication processes.
+Instead, many journals continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, mostly work through email and online systems that manage the peer review and publication processes.
 These systems mimic the print-based workflows journals used before the internet and the web, but these systems have not been transformative even though they involve digital technologies.
-Authors may type papers in word processing applications, save those papers as DOCX files, submit those DOCX files to journal manuscript systems, and then receive decisions or reviews via those systems.
+Authors may type papers in word processing applications, save those papers as document files (e.g., DOCX), submit those files to journal manuscript systems, and then receive decisions or reviews via those systems.
 However, the basic processes are similar to the basic processes used before the internet and the web.
 These processes closely mimic the typewriter, the copier, and the postal service; they do not radically transform the system, nor do they take advantage of what digital technologies offer.

 The internet and the web have also not substantially changed how journals publish articles.
 Many journals, even ones that are completely digital or were born digital, continue to publish journal issues.
 This is despite the fact that the journal issue was a device used to bundle journal articles for hard copy printing.
 Printing hard copy journal articles as issues made economical sense.
 Bundling is a strategy to reduce cost by packaging multiple products, like journal articles, as one product, like journal issues.
 Bundling articles into journal issues also made sense given the workflow with analog technologies available since the dawn of the scientific journal up to the invention of the internet and the web.
 It simply made sense, in the print era, to mail issues (collections of articles) rather than to mail individual articles.